iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 If you also want to store a seed somewhere else, you can use the `AccountManager.generateMnemonic()` method.
 This method will generate a random seed, and it can be used before the actual account initialization.

+You can find detailed information about seed generation at [Developer guide to Chrysalis](https://chrysalis.docs.iota.org/guides/dev_guide.html#seed).

 ### Accounts
 The `wallet` library uses a model of individual accounts to separate individual users/clients from each other.
 It is possible to generate multiple addresses for each account deterministically.